nhohung/hackintosh_thinkpad_X230/README.md

 This repo has 2 parts: High Sierra and Catalina.
 I've installed High Sierra and used it for about 2.5 weeks.
 Then I installed Catalina on another hard drive, because I heard macOS 10.15 is not stable and didn't want to screw up my flawlessly working 10.13.6.
 It turns out that Catalina works quite well up to 10.15.2, not the latest 10.15.4.
 I also found out that using Time Machine helps to backup the whole OS and restore it to another hard drive.
 In the end, everything works nicely.

+Update (May 9, 2020): I looked around to make a Hackintosh using Open Core.
+See bottom.

 # Part 1.
 Install fresh High Sierra

 _Please note that part 1 install fresh High Sierra.
 I've tried install fresh Catalina 10.15.4 on April 3, 2020.
 Please see part 2 below._